Is glycine the safest medicine? Glycine: application features and side effects

 Can you die from glycine?

-Information on the glycine packaging
+Information on glycine packaging

 Why is glycine dangerous?

-Is glycine addictive
+Is glycine addictive?

 Description of glycine